Call Back Request

 To encourage good bowel habits and prevent them from constipation is the main goal of this treatment and also educating the family and child is also another goal of this treatment.

 Generally, it is better if the treatment begins for encopresis very earlier.
-The first phase involves cleansing the colon of intact and the next steps involve to encourage healthy bowel movements.
+The first phase involves cleansing the colon of intact and the next steps involve encouraging healthy bowel movements.
 And in some cases, psychotherapy is also a treatment for this disorder.

 There are several methods to cleanse the colon and relieve constipation.
 The following will be recommended by your child's doctor: